 According to various statistical reports, the nonalcoholic type of fatty liver disease is found to be affecting almost 25% of the world population.
 The major reasons that are being quoted for these numbers are the high of obesity, type-2 diabetes, and high cholesterol cases.
-On the other hand, the alcoholic type of fatty liver disease will only occur in the heavy drinkers, especially women, obese, and those with genetic mutations.
+On the other hand, the alcoholic type of fatty liver disease will only occur in heavy drinkers, especially women, obese, and those with genetic mutations.

 How can a person know that he/she is having a fatty liver disease?

-Both the types of fatty liver diseases will not show any symptoms generally.
+Both types of fatty liver diseases will not show any symptoms generally.
 Even if you have symptoms, they will be mild that will make you feel tired and have discomfort in the upper right corner of the abdomen.